LUPIN11/AIPaperNotes/README.md

     Note that $\alpha, \beta, \gamma$ are fixed across subsequent models instead of being re-searched for every model to avoid the extremely expensive cost.

-## Pseudo-Label: The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks(2023/6/18)
+## Pseudo-Label: The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks
 ### Overview

 This paper proposes a method of semi-supervised learning, called Pseudo-Label.
 The network is trained in a supervised fashion with labeled samples and unlabled samples that treat pseudo-labels as true labels.